Chapter 26 : Open at the Close

 Albus knocked James out of the sports column and became Hogwarts' first star player since his father to garner such interest without ever playing.
 He kept mum about it though, only showing the trick to his team and a few in the common room to rouse up good faith.
 Hufflepuffs were the best cheerers and spread-the-worders, and on the morning of the match, when he emerged from the lockers during the warm-up, all of his housemates stomped their feet and whooped in unison.

 The booths had filled quickly; dozens were camped out on the best seats, saving extra spots with scarves and mittens.
 Younger students ran laughing through the frost with enchanted rocks, boasting about how they would try out next year.

 When Albus flew up to them, Scorpius managed to reform his mouth into a grin.
 He looked quite a bit older since Albus last saw him, especially in a color so dour.
-"Well, look at you now, reserve reserve Chaser."
+"Well, look at you now, reserve reserve Chaser," he said.